 Trails, Treks and Images of the Tallaganda Wilderness, Tallaganda National Park, Tallaganda State Park, Tallaganda Conservation Area

-This page indexes Tallaganda trails (some easy, some challenging) and art of the area.
+This page indexes Tallaganda trails (some easy, some challenging), stories and art of the area.

 The Tallaganda is a place of many contrasts, full of small cascades and waterfalls, stunning rock capped ridges and peaks, glorious orchid displays and beautiful vistas.
 Snow and ice in mid winter - blisteringly hot in summer.
 There are plenty of easy and challenging walks to be found: the area was (and some parts still are) logged, and there are a multitude of tracks (new and old) to follow into the depth of the forests.
 Just below the Tallaganda are deep pools and rivers that can be swum or kayaked.

 [This list is being populated as hikes are mapped.]

 - Black Range Talus (Gentle 2km, 100min, 90m ascent)

 - Mt Cowangerong (1362m, BOM weather tower)

 - Mt Lowden Talus (Medium 6km, 140min, 350m ascent)